 Chief Acquisition Officers Council (CAOC)

-The CAOC is the principal interagency forum for improving the Federal acquisition system and promoting the President’s specific acquisition-related initiatives and policies.
-The CAOC was established pursuant to Section I6A of the Office of Federal Procurement Policy (OFPP) Act.
+The CAOC is the principal interagency forum for monitoring and improving the federal acquisition system and promoting the President’s specific acquisition-related initiatives and policies.
+The CAOC was established pursuant to Section 16A of the Office of Federal Procurement Policy (OFPP) Act, as amended.
+The Council develops recommendations on acquisition policies and requirements; assists the OFPP Administrator in identifying, developing, and coordinating multi-agency projects such as strategic sourcing; promotes effective business practices that ensure the timely delivery of best value products and services; furthers integrity, fairness, competition, openness, and efficiency; and supports the hiring, training, and professional development needs of the acquisition workforce.

-Acquisition Management: The CAOC supports programs and initiatives to identify and pursue opportunities for increasing efficiencies, reducing duplication and achieving savings through efforts such as spend management and strategic sourcing.
+Acquisition Management: The CAOC supports programs and initiatives to identify and pursue opportunities for increasing efficiencies, reducing duplication, buying smarter, achieving savings and improving acquisition outcomes through efforts such as spend management, strategic sourcing (including category management), and improving contractor past performance information.